-Permanent Disability is the situation of a worker who, after undergoing the prescribed treatment and being discharged from medical care, still presents serious anatomical or functional reductions that may be objectively established and are likely to be permanent, and which diminish or impede their ability to work.
-Such a rating does not exclude the possibility that the disabled person may recover the ability to work, if that possibility is medically considered to be uncertain or long-term.
+Permanent Disability is when the worker, after receiving the prescribed treatment and being medically discharged, exhibits serious anatomical or functional reductions, subject to an objective determination and assumed permanent, which reduce or annul their capacity to work.
+This determination will not prevent the possibility of the incapacitated person to recover their work capacity, if this possibility is medically considered to be uncertain or long-term.

 In the case of Occupational Accidents or Diseases